 We also suggest you take a pillow if you have room in the car.
 So many people just make do with rolled up fleece jackets or clothing, but having a proper pillow will make you feel a bit like you’re at home, thereby helping you to have a great night’s kip.

-You could take your camping experience to a whole new level and rent a motorhome from somewhere like Goboony, which means you can sleep in an actual bed!
+You could take your camping experience to a whole new level and rent a motorhome, which means you can sleep in an actual bed!
 Imagine waking up and looking out of the window at views of lakes, mountains, or beaches, before you’ve even had your first cup of tea.
 And depending on what size vehicle you choose, you might not even have to fold up the bed in the morning.
 Bliss.

 Take plenty of games